 The Federal government must, once and for all, take the issue of continuous learning seriously.
-FMA advocated for the existing Chief Human Capital Officers Council, which both you, Mr. Chairman and Senator Akaka, were instrumental in bringing about as part of the Homeland Security Act of 2002.
+FMA advocated for the existing Chief Human Capital Officers Council, which was finally brought about as part of the Homeland Security Act of 2002.
 While we applaud the Council's creation of two needed subcommittees to examine performance management as well as leadership development and succession planning, we would urge the Council to add another subcommittee to evaluate training programs across government.
-Without proper training, and funding for training, we cannot hope to effectuate expansive human resources changes and fully achieve them.
+Without proper training, and funding for training, we cannot hope to effectuate expansive human resources changes and fully achieve them at the Department of Defense or elsewhere in the federal government.